Yubi2Community/YubiAI/yubiai/nlp/language_detection/README.md

     * To detect speech-bot conversation language after speech-2-text
     * Differentiate between text vs roman-transliterated-text

-## How to import and use Yubi Languagae Detection
+## How to import and use YuLan models

 ```python